josdem/hugo/content/techtalk/java/streams.md

 tgrip
 ```

-And you want to get each line as a String element in a List
+And you want to get each line as a String element in a List.
+In Java 8, you can use `Files.lines` to read file as Stream.

 ```java
 import java.util.List;